 Knighton Green is the area between the ends of Kenwood Road and Church Lane.
-Friends of Knighton Green are planning to plant an annual wildflower meadow (perennials for next year) and some local varieties of apple trees in a small community orchard.
+Friends of Knighton Green have planted a wildflower meadow and some local varieties of apple trees in a small community orchard.
 Check out the Friends of Knighton Green page on Knighton Wild's website for details of future activities.

 If you are interested and have ideas for local activities then please contact us:

 |Clouded Funnel||Clitocybe nebularis||27/10/2019||Uta Hamzaoui|